How to Use and Edit Field Mappings

 Troubleshoot field issues: Resolve problems with fields that aren't saving correctly or are displaying incorrect or missing data.

-Field Mappings Details
+Field Mapping Details

 - The name of the field.